rfourquet/BitIntegers.jl/README.md

 not always be legal (e.g. in some julia versions, `Primes.factor(rand(UInt256))` used to make LLVM abort the program, while it was fine for `Int256`).

-There are another couple of outstanding issues:
+There were another couple of outstanding issues in older Julia versions:

 1) prior to Julia version 1.11: the intrinsics for division operations used to make LLVM fail for widths greater than 128 bits,